Sampling-Based Global Optimal Control and Estimation via Semidefinite Programming: KernelSOS for Global Optimization

 \subsection{KernelSOS formulation}

-The \kernelSOS~formulation approaches the problem from a new angle.
-It replaces the handcrafted basis functions, such as the often used monomials $\bm{v}_d(\bm{x})$, by possibly infinite-dimensional functions in a chosen~\ac{RKHS}.
-The class of functions is specified by choosing a specific positive definite kernel (which uniquely defines the~\ac{RKHS}~\cite{vert2004primer}).
-Choosing an \ac{RKHS} can be significantly easier than providing the functions in parametric form, and is in particular more amenable to include black-box elements, such as real-world evaluations in a data-driven setting.\footnote{ Note that choosing a polynomial kernel of finite degree recovers the classical \ac{SOS} formulation~\cite{rudi_finding_2024}.}
+The \kernelSOS~formulation replaces the basis functions $\bm{v}_d(\bm{x})$ (often the monomial basis), by possibly infinite-dimensional functions in a chosen~\ac{RKHS}.
+The \ac{RKHS} and this class of functions are uniquely identified by choosing a positive definite kernel~\cite{vert2004primer}, which can be significantly easier than providing the functions in parametric form.\footnote{ Choosing a polynomial kernel recovers the classic \ac{SOS} formulation~\cite{rudi_finding_2024}.}